 To test how your homepage content may display to a user in Texas, use the following argument:

-To test how your homepage content may displayed to a user in Austin, Texas, use the following arguments:
+To test how your homepage content may displayed to a user in the United States, use the following arguments:

 GeoTarget allows support for the following arguments: